shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The official DHL for WooCommerce plugin allows you to automate your e-commerce order process.
-Covering shipping services from DHL eCommerce (globally), DHL Paket (Germany and Austria), DHL Parcel (Benelux and Iberia) and soon DHL Express (globally).
+Covering shipping services from DHL eCommerce (globally), DHL Paket (Germany and Austria), DHL Parcel (Benelux) and soon DHL Express (globally).

 == Description ==

 Here it is - DHL`s official  extension for WooCommerce on WordPress.
-If you are managing your orders via a WooCommerce store on WordPress and you are looking for a convenient way to manage your national and international shipments with either DHL eCommerce (globally in the below listed countries) or DHL Paket (see the table attached on availabilities )- this is what you need.
+If you are managing your orders via a WooCommerce store on WordPress and you are looking for a convenient way to manage your national and international shipments with either DHL eCommerce or DHL Paket (see the table attached on availabilities )- this is what you need.

 Even better, you now have a more convenient way to retrieve shipping products, print labels and provide tracking information to your customers with the DHL Shipping for WooCommerce extension.